-Razor burn and ingrown hairs are uncomfortable and unsightly, but thankfully, also avoidable.
-According to Hadley King, MD, a board-certified dermatologist in New York, these types of skin irritations are often the culprit of improper shaving techniques.
-She says razor burn and ingrown hairs are caused by shaving too close, shaving with a dull razor and not prepping skin beforehand.
-Skipping exfoliation, shaving cream and lotion can also lead to skin abrasions.
-King says amending how you shave your skin – whether it be your face, legs or bikini line – can prevent rashes and bumps from forming and ensure that skin is left silky smooth every time.
+Razor burn and ingrown hairs are uncomfortable and unsightly, but thankfully, avoidable.
+They’re often the result of improper shaving techniques, like shaving with a dull razor, shaving too close to your skin, shaving without shaving cream or gel or not prepping skin beforehand, according to Dr. Hadley King, a board-certified dermatologist in New York.
+Prepping properly and amending how you shave – whether it be your face, legs or bikini line – can prevent rashes and bumps from forming and ensure your skin is left smooth every time, said King.

 How to prevent razor burn

-What are ingrown hairs and how to prevent them?
+What are ingrown hairs and how do you prevent them?

 Expert shaving tips

-- Before shaving, spend about ten minutes in warm water to soften the outer layer of skin.
-King says this makes it easier to remove hair and decreases the risk of razor burn.
-Zeichner also recommends shaving after you shower, if you have time.
+- Before shaving, spend about 10 minutes in warm water to soften the outer layer of skin.
+This makes it easier to remove hair and decreases the risk of razor burn, said King.
+Zeichner also recommended shaving after you shower, if you have time.

 - Before you shave, gently exfoliate with a warm, wet washcloth or a gentle moisturizing scrub like King’s pick: Dove Gentle Exfoliating Body Wash.

-- King says it’s important to shave in the direction of hair growth.
+- King said it’s important to shave in the direction of hair growth.
 Use short light strokes – don't increase the pressure as you go.
-Zeichner suggests washing your razor every two to three strokes, too.
-Rinse skin with cool water after you shave and pat skin dry.
-Also, do not shave over the same area more than once.
+Zeichner suggested rinsing your razor every two to three strokes, too.
+Rinse your skin with cool water after you shave and pat skin dry.
+Also, try your best not to shave over the same area more than once.

-- King says you should shave with a new, sharp, clean blade frequently.
+- King said you should shave with a new, sharp, clean blade frequently.

-Preparing skin before you shave, moisturize and exfoliate are important — but so is using a high-quality razor.
-King recommends looking for a razor that has multiple blades and a pivoting head that will adjust to your body's curves.
-She also suggests purchasing a razor with soothing strips on the blade, which helps protect the skin while shaving.
-An ergonomic handle that fits your hand is also a great feature to look for when buying a razor.
-Here are the best razors for men and women, according to dermatologists.
+Prepping your skin before you shave is important — but so is using a high quality razor.
+If you’re shaving your legs or bikini line, King recommended looking for a razor that has multiple blades and a pivoting head that will adjust to your body's curves.
+She also suggested purchasing a razor with soothing strips on the blade, which helps protect the skin while shaving.
+An ergonomic handle that fits your hand is also a great feature to look for.